Sitecore/Sitecore.Demo.Edge/docs/cdp-personalize/decisioning/decisionModels/GetGuestRef/README.md

 ## How to Replicate

-1. Navigate to the decision models page.
+1. Navigate to the decision models page by clicking on Decisioning.

    ![Decision models page](/docs/cdp-personalize/decisioning/decisionModels/Decision-models-page.png)